 F.C.
 Barcelona president, Sandro Rosell imprisoned for 643 days, finally acquited

 In the 1990s, Rosell negotiated several deals with Teixeira involving Brazil’s national team.
 Several years later, Rosell was formally accused by Brazilian authorities of using one of his companies to illegally benefit from a friendly between Brazil and Portugal between 2006 and 2008.
 Rosell was cleared of any wrongdoing at the time.
-But in Spain, almost ten years later, authorities thought Rosell could be involved in a bribe operation and even considered Rosell to be involved in a money-laundering operation involving the transfer of Neymar Jr. from Brazilian club Santos in 2013.
+However, in Spain – almost ten years later – authorities thought Rosell could be involved in a bribe operation and even considered Rosell to be involved in a money-laundering operation involving the transfer of Neymar Jr. from Brazilian club Santos in 2013.
 Prosecutors argued that the real amount of the transfer fee was concealed to benefit some of those involved.
 Neymar and his father denied any wrongdoing.
 Subsequently, Rosell resigned as FC Barcelona president and was detained – along with his wife – at their home in Barcelona, during one of the police raids.

 During his resignation speech, Rosell said: “For some time my family and myself have suffered threats and attacks in silence.
 These threats and attacks have made me wonder if being president means having to jeopardise my family.
 In recent days an unfair and reckless accusation of misappropriation has resulted in a lawsuit against me in the Audiencia Nacional.
-From the beginning I have said that the signing of Neymar Jr has been correct and his signing has caused despair and envy in some of our adversaries.”
+From the beginning, I have said that the signing of Neymar Jr has been correct and his signing has caused despair and envy in some of our adversaries.”

 FC Barcelona’s Vice President Jordi Cardoner said he was furious “because in a democratic state the judiciary could not be mistaken the way it has been mistaken.
 It will be necessary to clarify what had happened to know if situations like these are usual or not”.